 Job Complains of God's Dealings

-161 Then Job answered and said, 2 I have heard many such things: miserable comforters are ye all.
-3 Shall vain words have an end? or what emboldeneth thee that thou answerest?
-4 I also could speak as ye do: if your soul were in my soul's stead, I could heap up words against you, and shake mine head at you.
-5 But I would strengthen you with my mouth, and the moving of my lips should asswage your grief.
+161 And Job answereth and saith:— 2 I have heard many such things, Miserable comforters 'are' ye all.
+3 Is there an end to words of wind?
+Or what doth embolden thee that thou answerest?
+4 I also, like you, might speak, If your soul were in my soul's stead.
+I might join against you with words, And nod at you with my head.
+5 I might harden you with my mouth, And the moving of my lips might be sparing.